 DISNEY WORLD RESORT MILITARY TICKETS

-On Feb.
-15th, 2021 Walt Disney World announced their new 2021 promotional tickets for military members and their families.
+In November, Walt Disney World announced their new 2022 promotional tickets for military members and their families.
 The offer includes the following:

 Members of the U.S. Military can choose between a 4-Day or 5-Day Disney Military Promotional Ticket.
 The promotional tickets below are available for purchase.